 Most of the top professional bloggers (making 6 figure incomes) worked for years making nothing.
-They worked on their blogs for hours on end, after their normal 9-5 jobs.
+They worked on their blogs for hours on end, after their normal 9 to 5 jobs.
 They treated their blog like a second job or even better; like a business.

-Whether you’ve just started your blog, or whether you’ve been blogging for a while now, you can make money if you are willing to put in the work.
+Whether you’ve just started your blog, or whether you’ve been blogging for a while now, you can make money as a professional blogger if you are willing to put in the work.

 First and foremost, to become a professional blogger; you need a blog.

 If you are interested in professional blogging, but haven’t set up a blog yet; see my post How to Start a Blog to get yours up and running quickly.